awawa42/maximize-build-space/README.md

       You should prefer adjusting root-reserve-mb/temp-reserve-mb over using this option.
     required: false
     default: 'false'
+  btrfs:
+    description: |
+      Create an btrfs filesystem over loopback images and use it as a workspace.
+      This can take advantage of Btrfs compression, with zstd level 3 enabled.
+      NOTE this overrides all LVM options
+    required: false
+    default: 'false'
   build-mount-path:
     description: 'Absolute path to the mount point where the build space will be available, defaults to $GITHUB_WORKSPACE if unset.'
     required: false
+  build-mount-path-ownership:
+    description: 'Ownership of the mount point path, defaults to standard "runner" user and group.'
+    required: false
+    default: 'runner:runner'
   pv-loop-path:
     description: 'Absolute file path for the LVM image created on the root filesystem, the default is usually fine.'
     required: false